 However, we must be careful about interpreting these differences as the effects of school proximity on crime since the census blocks near to schools may differ from census blocks not near to schools on a myriad of other neighborhood characteristcs which are themselves associated with crime.
 As examples, in Figure~\ref{covariate-comparison} we see substantial differences between census blocks near to versus not near to public schools in terms of their median household income, commercial land use, average litter index, and average number of code violations.
 Census blocks near to schools have lower median household income, higher percentage of commercial land use and also have higher average litter and code violation indices.
 Though not shown here, we also see differences on many of the other measures described in Section~\ref{data}.

 These substantial differences in surrounding neighborhood characteristics between the census blocks with vs. without public schools make it difficult to attribute any observed differences in crime incidence to the presence of a public school.
-We employ two different statistical techniques to account for these differences: a set of linear regression models in Section~\ref{regression} and a propensity score matching analysis in Section~\ref{matching}.
+In Section~\ref{methods}, we outline two different statistical approaches that account for these differences: linear regression modeling (Section~\ref{regression}) and a propensity score matching analysis (Section~\ref{matching}).